-In November 2012, we entered into a new lease agreement for office and laboratory space to be constructed in New Haven, Connecticut.
-The term of the new lease commenced in 2015 and will expire in 2030, with a renewal option of 10 years.
-Although we will not legally own the premises, we are deemed to be the owner of the building during the construction period based on applicable accounting guidance for build-to-suit leases because of the substantial amount of tenant improvements we directly funded during the construction period.
-Due to the substantial tenant improvements directly funded during the construction is complete.
-Accordingly, the landlord's costs of constructing the facility during construction are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheet.
+In November 2012, we entered into a lease agreement for office and laboratory space to be constructed in New Haven, Connecticut.
+The term of the lease commenced in 2015 and will expire in 2030, with a renewal option of 10 years.
+Although we do not legally own the premises, we are deemed to be the owner of the building due to the substantial improvements directly funded by us during the construction period based on applicable accounting guidance for build-to-suit leases.
+Accordingly, the landlord's costs of constructing the facility during the construction period are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheet.

-Construction of the new facility began in June 2013 and was completed in January 2016.
-Monthly lease payments began in 2015.
-The imputed interest rate on this facility lease obligation is approximately 9%.
-For the year ended December 31, 2015, we recognized \$4,862 of interest expense.
-As of December 31, 2015 and 2014, our facility lease obligation was \$132,866 and \$107,099, respectively.
+Construction of the new facility was completed and the building was placed into service in the first quarter 2016.
+The imputed interest rate on this facility lease obligation as of December 31, 2016 was approximately 11%.
+For the year ended December 31, 2016 and 2015, we recognized \$14 and \$5, respectively, of interest expense associated with this arrangement.
+As of December 31, 2016 and 2015, our total facility lease obligation was \$136 and \$133, respectively, recorded within other current liabilities and facility lease obligation on our consolidated balance sheets.